https://www.causalevaluation.org/power-analysis.html

 Peter Z. Schochet

-If you need to determine sample size for your survey when a variable of interest is a binary outcome, you can use power analysis and decide how many subjects you need to reach out for survey participation.
-You should also adjust the sample size by expected response missing rate.
-I wrote an Excel file for sample size calculation:
+If you need to determine sample size for your survey when a variable of interest is a binary outcome, you can use power analysis and decide how many subjects you need before collecting data.

 https://drive.google.com/file/d/0B7AoA5fyqX_sMkZJOUZxN3JvbUk/view?usp=sharing